Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: Machine learning of flat-band states

-In addition to data of the flat-band and localized states, we also train the machine such that it can distinguish the extended state.
+In addition to data of the flat-band and localized states, we also train each machine to distinguish the extended state.
 However, the extended states cannot be obtained from the MO Kagome/checkerboard model in the presence of finite randomness.
 To overcome this difficulty, we employ another model, namely, the 2D symplectic model, which is known to host the extended states.
-The details of the model are described in the Appendix.
-In this model, there is a critical value of disorder $W_c \sim 6.2$ (see the Appendix for the definition of $W$) below which the extended state survives at $E\sim 0$ (i.e., the band center).
-Hence, we calculate the probability density (per unit cell) for the mode with $E \sim 0$ with varying the randomness $W\in [0.0,3.1]$, and adopt the data thus obtained as the training data for the extended state.
+Details of the model are shown in Appendix.
+In this model, there is a critical value of disorder, $W_c \sim 6.2$ (see Appendix for the definition of $W$), below which the extended states survive at $E\sim 0$ (i.e., the band center).
+Hence, we calculate the probability density (per unit cell) for the mode with $E \sim 0$ while dividing the strength of randomness $W$ into equal parts in $W\in [0.0,3.1]$, and adopt the data thus obtained as the training data for the extended state.
 We take 1000 independent samples.
-In addition, we also take 500 samples for the localized states with $W\in [9.3,12.4]$ (i.e., $W > W_c$).
-Here the size of each data is $24 \times 24$ and all the data are normalized in the same manner as the others.
+In addition, we take 500 samples for the localized states with $W\in [9.3,12.4]$ (i.e., $W > W_c$).
+Here, the size of each data is $24 \times 24$ and all the data are normalized in the same manner.

 From these procedures, we prepare 1000 samples for each of the localized, extended, and flat-band states.
-The preparation of training data described so far is summarized in Table~\ref{t2}.
-It is worth noting that the training data are collected from multiple models, rather than the unique model.
-Therefore, the present CNN is expected to provide a suitable platform to test whether the lattice-structure-independent features can be extracted by the machine learning method.
+The preparation of training data described thus far is summarized in Table~\ref{t2}.
+Note that the training data are collected from multiple models, rather than a single model.
+Therefore, the present CNN is expected to provide a suitable platform to test whether the lattice-structure-independent features can be extracted by machine learning.

-Using the trained CNN, we perform the phase classifications among the localized, extended and flat-band states.
-The target data are taken from the MO Kagome model and the MO checkerboard model.
-We prepare the data of the probability density in the same manner as we did for the training data, but we do not restrict $v$ to the large value.
-When inputting one data, we obtain an output which has a form of three component vector, $\bm{P} = (P_{F},P_{L},P_{E})$, with $0\leq P_{F},P_{L},P_{E} \leq 1$.
+Using the trained CNN, we perform phase classifications among the localized, extended, and flat-band states.
+The target data are taken from the MO Kagome and MO checkerboard models.
+We prepare the data of the probability density in the same manner as for the training data, but we do not restrict $v$ to large value.
+When inputting one data, we obtain an output in the form of a three-component vector, $\bm{P} = (P_{F},P_{L},P_{E})$, with $0\leq P_{F},P_{L},P_{E} \leq 1$.
 The components satisfy

-As such, each component can be interpreted as a probability to which phase the input data belongs.
+As such, each component can be interpreted as the probability that the input data belongs to each phase.